aws-samples/aws-modernization-with-rafay-systems/content/020_event_engine_setup/20_aws_event_engine.md

 ### Logging into Event Engine Dashboard

-1. Connect to the portal by clicking the button or browsing to [https://dashboard.eventengine.run/](https://dashboard.eventengine.run/).
+1. Connect to the portal by clicking the button or browsing to [Event Engine dashboard](https://dashboard.eventengine.run/login?hash=b88b-0172c7cb74-83).
 The following screen shows up.
 Enter the provided hash in the text box.
 The button in the bottom right corner changes to **Accept Terms & Login**.
 Click on that button to continue.
    ![Event Engine](/images/event-engine-initial-screen.png)

 2. You will be asked to Sign in.
 Simply choose **Email One-Time Password (OTP)** option, enter your email, and click **Send Passcode**.
 Check you email for OTP 6-digit code and enter it on the screen.